A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Computation-Efficient Fine-Tuning

 \paragraph{Budget Plan} Similar to the common practice of finetuning half layers, we design budget plans to control the cost-benefit tradeoff.
 For a given model of $m$ layers, we make the amount of data, that is assigned to finetuning layers between the \texttt{eof\_layer} to the last layer, following the relative proportion of the growth sequence: (1) Following geometric growth, we take the growth ratio as $2$.
 Then, the amount of data assigned for finetuning follows the relative proportion of $1, 2, 4, ..., 2^{m-1}$; (2) Following arithmetic growth, we make the initial term the common difference between terms.
 Then, the amount of data assigned for finetuning follows the relative proportion of $1, 2, 3, ..., m-1$.

 \paragraph{Budget Infilling} For a given dataset, if the budget cannot be infilled completely with the data, the infilling order will affect the cost-benefit tradeoff.
-We introduce two practices for budget infilling: (1) Breadth-First (BF) fills eof-layers in the deep layers, and then shallower layers; (2) Depth-First (DF) fills eof-layers in all layers evenly, until layers are infilled successively from deep to shallow.
-We illustrated with a model having four layers, following geometric growth, as shown in \cref{fig:seft-budget}.
+We introduce two practices for budget infilling: (1) Breadth-First (BF) fills eof-layers in the shallow layers, and then deeper layers; (2) Depth-First (DF) fills eof-layers in all layers evenly, until layers are infilled successively from shallow to deep.
+We illustrated with a model having four layers, following geometric growth, as shown in \cref{fig:salf-budget}.